-CST is the national organisation and sector body for School Trusts in England, advocating for, connecting and supporting executive and governance leaders.
-We have two wholly owned subsidiaries: CST Professional Development (our trading arm) and National Teacher Accreditation (the only national 'Appropriate Body' offering a service to all types of schools and trusts).
+CST is the national organisation and sector body for school trusts in England, advocating for, connecting and supporting executive and governance leaders.
+We have two wholly owned subsidiaries: CST Professional Development Limited (our trading arm) and National Teacher Accreditation Ltd (the only national 'Appropriate Body' offering a service to all types of schools and trusts).
 The activities of the whole organisation including the subsidiaries are covered in this report.
+National Teacher Accreditation Ltd ceased trading on 31 August 2024.